 What do you think?

-I’d love to hear from current and past MBA students about their go-to apps during business school.
+We’d love to hear from current and past MBA students about their go-to apps during business school.
 Do you have any to add to the list?
 With million of apps out there, it’s hard not to be overwhelmed, so identify what your needs are and branch out your search from there.
-Comment your thoughts below to join the conversation.
+Comment to join the conversation.